Quenching and Tempering: How Many Times Can They Be Repeated?

 - Forming stable alloy carbides that inhibit grain boundary migration.

-- Raising the recrystallization temperature, delaying the recovery process.
+- Raising the recrystallization temperature delays the recovery process.

 - Enhancing solid solution strengthening effects, maintaining microstructural stability.